SC5/sc5-devicewall/README.md

 JavaScript or SASS files to trigger reload.
 The reload monitors 'dist' directory and pushes the changes as needed.

-##  Extending & Hacking

-###  Project layout

-#### App

-    src/             The client-side source code
-    src/index.html   The HTML entry point, stub page src/app          Application source code
-    src/app/main.js  The app JS entry point
-    src/components   The 3rd party JS dependencies
-    src/css          The CSS templates

-####  Build System

-    gulpfile.js         The Gulp build configuration
-    bower.json          The Bower components
-    .bowerrc            The Bower directory overrides
-    package.json        The build level dependencies

-### Build Results

-    dist/               The build results (debug and release builds)

-## Using BoBrSASS as an Upstream

-Upgrading the boilerplate in your project may be tedious work.
-Once BoBrSASS directory structure becomes stable (it might be already, but no guarantees!), you can use it directly as an upstream (here with a name 'bobrsass').

-    > git remote add -f bobrsass git@github.com:SC5/gulp-bobrsass-boilerplate.git

-Now synchronizing with BoBrSASS becomes easier:

-    > git pull bobrsass master

-It is possible to use BoBrSASS as a subtree, too:

-    > git subtree add --prefix client --squash git@github.com:SC5/gulp-bobrsass-boilerplate.git master --squash
-    > git remote add -f bobrsass git@github.com:SC5/gulp-bobrsass-boilerplate.git
-    > git fetch bobrsass master

-Note that you need to use a recent version of git that supports subtrees.

-The example pulls BoBrSASS master branch into 'client' subdirectory.
-The key here is to use '--prefix client' to keep the boilerplate in its own subdirectory.
-Later on, sync by:

-    > git subtree pull --prefix client bobrsass master

 ## Testing

 Run tests with PhantomJS: